For many people, spring is the best time of year. Winter has just ended, meaning the days begin to get longer and the weather begins to get warmer.

 Cherry Blossoms In Japan

-Cherry blossoms, also called sakura, are in full bloom during the spring.
+Cherry blossoms, also called sakura, are in full bloom during the spring (learn more about the meaning of Sakura here).
 If visiting, expect to see a host of pink petals as they glide through light breezes in the air.

 Many people say they feel nostalgic about their past and excited for their present when they see the cherry blossoms, and we have to agree.